Performance reference for the Azure Storage Table input in the Splunk Add-on for Microsoft Cloud Services

 |Standalone Deployment||Standalone||C4 High-CPU Double Extra Large||1|

-The detailed test result follows.
+The detailed test result is as follows.

 - Each table contains 2,131,200 events.